In a clinical sense, hypnosis is the medium from which a therapeutic intervention (hypnotherapy) takes place;

 But what happens next?

 However, knowing what you really want can be complicated too, if only because the way life has represented itself in your brain, is often predicated on false, erroneous, vague or ambiguous sensory stimuli.
 Sensory stimuli come in the form of memories based on what we see, hear, feel, smell or taste.
-When we are young we obviously have a young immature and undeveloped brain, nevertheless, it has to make sense of the world it lives in and because the logical processes of cognition, reasoning and analysis are not yet developed in those very early years, it is not uncommon for our brain to make illogical and irrational decisions?
+When we are young we obviously have a young immature and undeveloped brain, nevertheless, it has to make sense of the world it lives in and because the logical processes of cognition, reasoning and analysis are not yet developed in those very early years, it is not uncommon for our brain to make illogical and irrational choices or decisions?
 But hey, we’re kids, so that’s OK, isn’t it?
 Well in most cases it is but, in others, it is seemingly not OK?
 Children, at least Christian children, mostly believe in Santa Claus and some, even the tooth fairy (remember what I said earlier, about “false, erroneous” info) and I am not aware of any adult facing an issue/trauma relating to a seemingly innocuous childhood experience, i.e. as a consequence of discovering that Santa and the tooth fairy are not real people?
 But what about a person with a spider phobia?
 Every person with one, that I have ever worked with, unilaterally says, “I know it’s ridiculous, they won’t hurt me!”
 Some even quote their intelligence as a reason why they should not be afraid!
 But it isn’t their cognitive, intellectual systems of logic, reasoning, critical thinking etc. that create the fear; it’s their emotional system!
 The emotional system is pretty simple, albeit, in an incredibly complicated way, it works on a shoot first, ask questions later basis.
 We, on the other hand, just love to ask questions and when we respond in an overwhelmingly emotional way, that clearly doesn’t make sense, essentially we are thrown off-kilter.
 So, despite knowing that the average domestic spider won’t hurt you (although in some countries, they can and will), they totally freak out at the sight or mere mention of one!
 However, even in countries where spiders do represent a danger, spider phobias are still relatively rare!

 The reason why I am going into so much detail about spiders is that similar, mental or emotional processes are at play for many of the malaise that we humans suffer from.
 Sometimes this can start in the womb before we are born.
 As an example, it is known that the foetus experiences its mothers emotions and also hears the sounds of the world outside, so, a mother with a spider phobia will very likely have a phobic response during the pregnancy, the baby feels the emotion and hears the screams, panic etc. but has no context.
 After birth, again, the mother will likely have another phobic attack, the baby now observes this, it doesn’t directly feel the mothers emotions but babies have a tendency to get stressed when they see their mother in distress.
-At this stage, both mother and baby are in the fight or flight (the same or at least very similar to the in vivo experience) and now the baby has the inkling of an issue but still no context.
+At this stage, both mother and baby are in the fight or flight (the same or at least very similar to the in vivo experience) and now the baby has the inkling of an issue but still has no context.
 At some point down the line, the infant discovers that the object of this abject terror is this tiny little 8 legged thing called a spider and a spider phobia ensues!
 This is now locked in emotional memory (often in implicit, non-declarative memory) and is thus, beyond reasoning, logic, analysis and/or intelligence.
 They can know logically, reasonably and analytically that the spider won’t harm them; they just don’t know it emotionally!

 Many of the other issues we face can be similar in nature, for example, you are the oldest of three children, say 4 years between you and the next and 7 to the youngest.
 For 4 years you are the apple of your parents eye, you have them all to yourself, then along comes this sibling, you are obviously too young to appreciate the complexity of this new relationship, you will neither know, nor care, about how useless this new addition is or why your parent’s attention is now fixated on this new arrival but, relative to your perceptions about how little time you are receiving, compared to the new arrival, your brain will or could be making decisions!
 Of course, now armed with 4 years experience as parents, they will likely be more confident and, maybe, a little less paranoid of everything the new arrival does.
 This can be translated by you as, different treatment and by the time your next sibling arrives a whole lot of stuff can happen.
 This can be more complicated for you because many of your core logical and analytical processes are now coming on board but your brain is still very young, very immature and does not function in the way an adult brain does.
-Your parent’s, on the other hand, find it difficult to function at your level and they will use their logical processing to figure out your illogic.
+Your parent’s, on the other hand, may find it difficult to function at your level and they will mostly use their logical processing to figure out your illogic.
 For the most part, this all turns out quite well; let’s call it the Santa Claus theory of parenting!
 However, many parents face their own emotional hangovers from their own childhood experiences (the Non-Santa Claus theory) and this can affect both their and your mental stability.

-Let’s say your father felt neglected as a child, a consequence, perhaps, of his younger brother/sister getting more, and, perceptively, better treatment than him, so, rejection (the apparent absence of the chemical correlates of love), can play a critical role in his feelings of love and safety.
-Your mother, through mother/infant bonding (an effect of oxytocin/vasopressin), becomes more focused on you, it’s as if you are now the focus of all her love and attention.
+Let’s say your father felt neglected and unloved as a child, a consequence perhaps, of his younger brother/sister getting more, and, perceptively, better treatment than him, so, rejection (the apparent absence of the chemical correlates of love), can play a critical role in his feelings of love and safety.
+Your mother, through mother/infant bonding (an effect of oxytocin/vasopressin), becomes more focused on you or the new arrival, it’s as if they are now the focus of all her love and attention.
 Your father may now, subconsciously, activate latent childhood emotional memories, perhaps relating to jealousy, lack of love, neglect, rejection etc. and abnormal behaviour could ensue.
 It is unlikely that this will be the first time such behaviour has been experienced by him and the degree to which it has manifested, as he developed, is the degree to which his now/then cognitive processing can distort or corrupt those childhood memories?
 In essence, as we experience sensory stimuli that activate childhood memories, those memories go through a process of recall and reconsolidation as we sleep.
 So, the newly reconsolidated memories have now been updated (maybe distorted or corrupted) and that can lead to any future recall no longer being that of the childhood memory but, rather, the recall of the adult reconsolidated version of that childhood memory!
 In that context, we now talk about that memory using adult language, logic and reasoning.
 The problem, at least potentially, being, that we are totally unaware of that nonconscious process and still think of the recall as being the recall of the childhood memory.
-Hopefully, it is now somewhat easier for you to extrapolate these processes outwards to many of issues you may be facing?
+Hopefully, it is now somewhat easier for you to extrapolate these processes outwards to many of the issues you may be facing?